A special counsel will probe government documents at Biden's home and private office

 Garland named former Justice Department official Robert Hur to conduct the high-profile inquiry after the White House confirmed that Biden's private attorneys found "a small number" of materials with classified markings both in storage in Biden's Wilmington, Del., garage and in an adjacent room as well as in a locked closet at the Penn Biden Center in Washington, D.C.
 The attorneys said in both cases they turned over the Obama-Biden administration-era records to the National Archives.

-The paperwork authorizing Hur's appointment said he is authorized to probe "possible unauthorized removal and retention of classified documents or other records."
+The Justice Department said Hur is assigned to probe "possible unauthorized removal and retention of classified documents or other records."

+Hur released a statement promising to handle the probe "with fair, impartial, and dispassionate judgment."
+He said, "I intend to follow the facts swiftly and thoroughly, without fear or favor, and will honor the trust placed in me to perform this service."

+Biden's counsel Richard Sauber said the president will cooperate fully with the special counsel.

 The move marks the second time the Justice Department has handed a politically sensitive probe to a quasi-independent lawyer in as many months.
 Last November, former war crimes prosecutor Jack Smith took control of the investigation into mishandling of government secrets and obstruction involving scores of documents the FBI seized at former President Donald Trump's Florida resort, Mar-a-Lago.
 Smith will also lead the probe of certain "key aspects" of the Jan.
 6 insurrection, including portions that could reach into Trump's inner circle.